ErikKierstead/Coterie-Backend-Project/README.md

 * Research into best practices

-##### Replace the IQuoteCalculator in QuoteRatingEngine
+##### Replace the IPremiumQuoteCalculator in QuoteRatingEngine

-* This pattern is likely not appropriate for the problems this engine will ultimately be solving and was included to demonstrate separation of concerns
+* This calculator pattern is not likely appropriate for the problem this engine would solve
+* It was included to demonstrate separation of concerns